-- A. Any dog in violation of this article shallmay be seized at any time by the Animal Control Officer or any law enforcement officer.
-21 - B. If any dog is found running at large or ordered seized by a Town Justice and cannot be safely seized, the Animal Control Officer or law enforcement officer is authorized to use such force as may be necessary to capture said dog. - C. An Animal Control Officer or law enforcement officer shall seize any unlicensed or untagged dog either on or off the owner's premises. - D. The owner of a licensed dog may redeem the dog within five days by producing to the Animal Control Officer or the Town Clerk's office a license for the dog and by paying to the Town Clerk or Animal Control Officer a fee and the cost of the seizure and cost of boarding, as set from time to time by resolution of the Town Board.
+- A. Any dog in violation of this article may be seized at any time by the Animal Control Officer or any law enforcement officer. - B. If any dog is found running at large or ordered seized by a Town Justice and cannot be safely seized, the Animal Control Officer or law enforcement officer is authorized to use such force as may be necessary to capture said dog. - C. An Animal Control Officer or law enforcement officer shall seize any unlicensed or untagged dog either on or off the owner's premises. - D. The owner of a licensed dog may redeem the dog within five days by producing to the Animal Control Officer or the Town Clerk's office a license for the dog and by paying to the Town Clerk or Animal Control Officer the cost of the seizure and cost of boarding, as set from time to time by resolution of the Town Board.
 If the dog is unlicensed, a license must be obtained regardless of the age of the dog before the dog can be released by the Animal Control Officer or the Town Clerk's office.
-If not so redeemed, the owner shall forfeit all title to the dog, and the dog shall be adopted or euthanized.
-22 - E. If the dog seized bears a current license tag, the Animal Control Officer or law enforcement officer shall give immediate notice, in writing, stating the dog has been seized and will be adopted or euthanized unless redeemed within seven days.notify the owner of the seizure, and the owner will have five days to redeem the dog.
-If such notification is done by mail, the owner will have seven days to redeem the dog.
-23 - F. Any dog three months or older shall not be released without a current rabies vaccination.
-If the owner of a dog cannot provide proof of current vaccination, the Town Clerk's office or the Animal Control Officer will arrange with a designated animal hospital to give the dog a rabies vaccination at the owner's expense. - G. If the dog is not claimed and is taken to the Humane Society at Lollypop Farm, the Society shall be empowered to adopt out or euthanize the dog.
-The Society shall submit to the Town a record of those dogs adopted or euthanized. - H. It shall be the duty of the Animal Control Officer or law enforcement officer to seize all dogs ordered seized by the Town Justice. - I. No action shall be maintained against the Town of Henrietta, the Animal Control Officer or any law enforcement officer or other agent of the Town to recover the possession or value of any dog or for damages for injury or compensation for the destruction of any dog seized or destroyed pursuant to this article.
+If not so redeemed, the owner shall forfeit all title to the dog, and the dog shall be adopted or euthanized.8 - E. If the dog seized bears a current license tag, the Animal Control Officer or law enforcement officer shall notify the owner of the seizure, and the owner will have five days to redeem the dog.
+If such notification is done by mail, the owner will have seven days to redeem the dog.9 - F. Any dog three months or older shall not be released without a current rabies vaccination.
+If the owner of a dog cannot provide proof of current vaccination, the Town Clerk's office or the Animal Control Officer will arrange with a designated animal hospital to give the dog a rabies vaccination at the owner's expense.

-J. The Town hereby requires that all dogs adopted following seizure pursuant to this article be spayed or neutered before or after release from impoundment as required by Agriculture and Markets Law § 377-a.
+- G. If the dog is not claimed and is taken to the Humane Society at Lollypop Farm, the Society shall be empowered to adopt out or euthanize the dog.
+The Society shall submit to the Town a record of those dogs adopted or euthanized. - H. It shall be the duty of the Animal Control Officer or law enforcement officer to seize all dogs ordered seized by the Town Justice. - I. No action shall be maintained against the Town of Henrietta, the Animal Control Officer or any law enforcement officer or other agent of the Town to recover the possession or value of any dog or for damages for injury or compensation for the destruction of any dog seized or destroyed pursuant to this article. - J. The Town hereby requires that all dogs adopted following seizure pursuant to this article be spayed or neutered before or after release from impoundment as required by Agriculture and Markets Law § 377-a.